Skip to Content

 If you have a regular menstrual cycle, it’s very easy to know when there is a problem.
 This may be difficult if your menstrual cycle is still not regular, especially for young girls and women close to menopause.

-Should you have a regular cycle and your experience vaginal bleeding 2 weeks from time, these are possible causes.
+Should you have a regular cycle and you experience vaginal bleeding 2 weeks early, these are possible causes.

 1. Hormone imbalance

-When you get worked-out or stress yourself beyond your limits, your body may react by obstructing secretion of gonadotropin-releasing hormone from the hypothalamus.
+When you get worked-out or stress yourself beyond your limits, your body may react by disrupting secretion of gonadotropin-releasing hormone from the hypothalamus.

-If this happens, it’s possible you could have an early period or a lighter than normal period.
+If this happens, it’s possible you could have an early period, a lighter than normal period, or irregular spotting.

 Dysfunction of hormone secretion from the hypothalamus can occur in different ways.
 Some way your actions could result in hormone imbalance are